ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Installing the FreeBSD Source Code

-As we move forward, we’ll look at examples from the actual FreeBSD kernel source.
-To follow along, it’s useful to have the FreeBSD source tree installed locally.
+As we move forward, we'll look at examples from the actual FreeBSD kernel source.
+To follow along, it's useful to have the FreeBSD source tree installed locally.

 To store a complete local copy of the FreeBSD source code, you will need approximately 3.6 GB of free disk space.
 You can install it using Git by running the following command:

 	# git clone https://git.freebsd.org/src.git /usr/src

-This will give you access to all source code, which we’ll reference frequently throughout this book.
+This will give you access to all source code, which we'll reference frequently throughout this book.

 ### Summary

 You now have a working development setup on FreeBSD!
 It was simple, wasn't it?

-Here’s what you’ve accomplished:
+Here's what you've accomplished:

 * Verified the C compiler is installed
 * Wrote and compiled your first C program
 * Learned how to use Makefiles
 * Cloned the FreeBSD source tree for future reference

 These tools are all you need to start learning C, and later, to build your own kernel modules and drivers.
-In the next section, we’ll look at what makes up a typical C program and how it’s structured.
+In the next section, we'll look at what makes up a typical C program and how it's structured.

 ## 4.3 Anatomy of a C Program

-Now that you've compiled your first "Hello, World!" program, let’s take a closer look at what’s actually going on inside that code.
-In this section, we’ll break down the basic structure of a C program and explain what each part does, step by step.
+Now that you've compiled your first "Hello, World!" program, let's take a closer look at what's actually going on inside that code.
+In this section, we'll break down the basic structure of a C program and explain what each part does, step by step.

-We’ll also introduce how this structure appears in the FreeBSD kernel code, so you can begin recognising familiar patterns in real-world systems programming.
+We'll also introduce how this structure appears in the FreeBSD kernel code, so you can begin recognising familiar patterns in real-world systems programming.

 ### The Basic Structure